RiddhiTharewal/BTech_Project/README.md

 # Run Code
-First train lulc model that is run lulc.ipynb save the output image using unet.jpg
+First train lulc model that is run lulc.ipynb

+Save the output image using unet.jpg

 Run route_alignment.ipynb choose source and destination according to requirement